GhostScientist/GhostScientist/README.md

 # Hey, I'm Dakota! 👋

 ### Currently
-- Principal Technical Consultant @ EQengineered
+- Director of Engineering @ EQengineered

 I'm a polyglot engineer with a full-stack skillset, passionate about crafting exceptional software experiences across a diverse range of platforms.